hroblesdiez/SpryStore/README.md

 # SpryStoreOnLine
 A woocommerce shop made from scratch with portfolio purposes

+Tools used:

-WordPress
+- WordPress
-WooCommerce
+- WooCommerce
-Bootstrap
+- Bootstrap
-Sass
+- Sass
-Php
+- Php
-Vanilla Javascript
+- Vanilla Javascript